Follow TV Tropes

 "I don’t mind going if lunch is provided."

-• Lemony Narrator: As with a lot of Dickens books, the narrator refers to himself multiple times, despite not being a character in the story.
+• Lemony Narrator: As with a lot of Dickens books, the narrator refers to himself multiple times, despite not being a character within the story.
 Take, for instance, this little digression at the beginning:

 Old Marley was as dead as a door-nail.
 Mind!
 I don't mean to say that I know, of my own knowledge, what there is particularly dead about a door-nail.
 I might have been inclined, myself, to regard a coffin-nail as the deadest piece of ironmongery in the trade.
 But the wisdom of our ancestors is in the simile; and my unhallowed hands shall not disturb it, or the Country's done for.